scporet/scporet.github.io/_posts/2019-01-25-Deep-into-the-Caverns.md

 <h3>Car and Carriage Museum</h3>

 <p>There are a couple of additional attractions to see once the cavern tour is completed.
 There's a car and carriage museum that has some nice early-model automobiles on display-both domestic and foreign models.
-I think the earliest model the have is an 1897 Mercedes.
+I think the earliest model they have is an 1897 Mercedes.
 I liked the Stanley Steamer and early Cadillacs.
 Some of my favorite are shown below.
 I should also mention the early toy and train collection display there, too.
 I didn't spend much time there since I spent most of the time admiring the cars.
 </p>

 <p>